 Extra-label drug use is the actual or intended use of an approved new animal drug in a manner that is not in accordance with the approved label directions.
 This includes, but is not limited to, use on species or for indications not listed on the label.
 Only a licensed veterinarian may prescribe extra-label drugs under FDA CVM's extra-label drug use policy.
-CVM's extra-label use drug policy (CVM Compliance Policy Guide 7125.06) states that licensed veterinarians may consider extra-label drug use in treating food-producing animals if the health of the animals is immediately threatened and if further suffering or death would result from failure to treat the affected animals.
-CVM's extra-label drug use), improve growth rates, or enhance reproduction or fertility.
+CVM's extra-label use drug policy (CVM Compliance Policy Guide 7125.06) states that licensed veterinarians may consider extra-label drug use in treating foodproducing animals if the health of the animals is immediately threatened and if further suffering or death would result from failure to treat the affected animals.
+CVM's extralabel drug use policy does not allow the use of drugs to prevent diseases (prophylactic use), improve growth rates, or enhance reproduction or fertility.
 Spawning hormones cannot be used under the extra-label policy.
 In addition, the veterinarian assumes the responsibility for drug safety and efficacy and for potential residues in the aquatic animals.

-D. IMPAIRED WATER BODIES ON CWA 303(D) LIST
+D. Impaired Water Bodies on CWA 303(d) List